 It’s important you’re still memorable to the interview panel once the assessment day is over.
 In order to achieve this, you need to differentiate yourself from other candidates rather than simply ticking boxes.
 You need to be innovative and creative in how you answer questions and approach tasks, which will help you get the interviewer’s attention and prevent you from getting lost in the crowd.

 For example, you may be asked to talk through a presentation you’ve prepared.
 It's essential you stand up when presenting, are confident, communicate clearly and keep eye contact with everyone in the room.
 To ensure the panel are engaged with what you have to say, you need to make the presentation visually appealing.
 We recommend avoiding full text slides, incorporate charts and diagrams to highlight key information and have a consistent theme throughout.

-For any help putting together an eye-catching presentation for an assessment centre, your recruiter will be able to help!.
+For any help putting together an eye-catching presentation for an assessment centre, speak to your recruiter who will be able to support you.

 Another key task you may be tested with is a competency-based interview.
 This provides candidates the opportunity to explain certain situations you’ve come across within your career and how you overcame them.
 To answer competency-based questions, it’s best to utilise the STAR format - Situation, Task, Action and Result.

 The purpose of STAR is to help candidates communicate clear, succinct and structured answers.
 The most important part of this format is A - Action.
 This allows you to explain the rationale behind why you approached and how you overcame the situation the way you did.

 Without using the STAR format to answer competency-based questions you risk missing out key pieces of information or struggling to piece together an answer at all.